SenorBlanco/WebGPU-Compatibility/proposal.md

 - make a view dimension guess as above, but make the viewDimension property optional (a hint)
   - pros:
-    - wider support of WebGPU content without modification
+    - wider support of existing WebGPU content without modification
   - cons:
     - if developer doesn't provide the hint, it's still a performance cliff
     - potentially increased VRAM usage (two+ copies of texture data)